Your basket is currently empty!

 Namibian culture is diverse and there are many ethnic groups, from the historically persecuted San Bushmen, to the Hereros and Ovambos, each with their own separate traditions and languages.
 The majority of the white population is of German or Afrikaans descent, many of whom are farmers and who still own the bulk of the agricultural land.
 There are, therefore, fantastic opportunities to learn about many cultures and become immersed in different ways of life.

-Project Trust Volunteers are based in north-west Namibia, living in a small school village community consisting of the school, hostel, farm shop and farm houses.
+Project Trust Volunteers are based in north-west Namibia, living in small communities consisting of the school, hostel, farm shop and farm houses.
 The rural setting allows Volunteers to delve into the life of the school and develop strong relationships with the teachers, farm workers and other members of the community.

 Teaching Nursery